What are Human Rights?

 The Human Rights Commission meets every third Thursday of the month from 7pm-9pm in City Space, located at 100 5th Street N.E.
 The meetings are open to the public.
 Two hour parking validation for the Market Street Parking is available.

 What can the Office of Human Rights do for you?

 If you believe you have been subjected to an unlawful discriminatory practice, you may do any of the following:

-All inquiries by phone or email to the Office of Human Rights are protected by law from disclosure to outside parties without your express permission, so any contact you may have with this office will be kept confidential.
+All inquiries by phone or email to the Office of Human Rights are protected by law from disclosure to outside parties without your express permission.